Religious Zionism: Political parties

 The Labor Movement wing of Religious Zionism, founded in 1921 under the Zionist slogan "Torah va'Avodah" (Torah and Labor), was called HaPoel HaMizrachi.
 It represented religiously traditional Labour Zionists, both in Europe and in the Land of Israel, where it represented religious Jews in the Histadrut.
 In 1956, Mizrachi, HaPoel HaMizrachi, and other religious Zionists formed the National Religious Party (NRP) to advance the rights of religious Zionist Jews in Israel.

 The NRP operated as an independent political party until the 2003 elections.
 In the 2006 elections, the NRP merged with the National Union (HaIchud HaLeumi).
 In the 2009 elections, the Jewish Home (HaBayit HaYehudi) was formed in place of the NRP.

 Other parties and groups affiliated with religious Zionism are Gush Emunim, Tkuma, and Meimad.
 Kahanism, a radical branch of religious Zionism, was founded by Rabbi Meir Kahane, whose party, Kach, was eventually banned from the Knesset.

-Today, Otzma Yehudit and National Religious Party–Religious Zionism are the leading Dati Leumi parties.
+Today, Otzma Yehudit and Religious Zionist Party are the leading Dati Leumi parties.